 Unfortunately, the preliminary press photo doesn’t show the Hour Vision Blue in all its beauty.

-However, you can clearly see that it features a soothing deep-blue sun-brushed dial with facetted hands and hour markers made of solid white gold.
+However, you can see that it features a soothing deep-blue sun-brushed dial with faceted hands and hour markers made of solid white gold.

 The framed date aperture at 3 o’clock also looks on its place here with its trapezoidal shape supporting the overall styling of the dial.